 Start terms: fall, spring, summer

 Recent situations underscore that understanding and managing risk are essential in the modern business world.
-With a looming talent shortage, the demand for this expertise is high and we are proud to place 100% of our students.
-By graduation you’ll understand the reality of risks that affect all individuals and organizations and how to manage that risk.
+With a looming talent shortage, the demand for this expertise is high and we are proud to have placed 100% of our students.
+By graduation, you’ll understand the reality of risks that affect all individuals and organizations and how to manage that risk.

 Our undergraduate students are motivated individuals who chose CU Denver to turn their passion into a career they love.
 Our program supports that mission by incorporating applied coursework into our classes.
 Distinguishing features of our program include:

 - Learn by doing – a required experiential learning component as a part of your degree